 Why We Break for Biblical Festivals

-The people behind Life, Hope & Truth will soon be observing the last four festivals found in the Bible.
+The people behind Life, Hope & Truth are observing the last four festivals found in the Bible.
 Do you know about these feasts—and what they mean?

 Life, Hope & Truth is not just a website.
 It represents people—from all over the world.
 Collectively, we are called the Church of God, a Worldwide Association.
 As you have probably figured out by reading our content, we are quite a bit different from other churches and religious organizations.